MouseLand/rastermap/tutorial/README.md

 ## Setting up

 First start downloading the data from [figshare]().
 It will include all the visual cortical responses, the behavioral responses aligned to the neural frames, and a short example video of the mouse's face.
+In this experiment we are showing sparse noise stimuli to the mouse (for retinotopic mapping) as it freely runs on an air-floating ball.

 Next we will make an environment with all the packages that we need with the **conda** package manager using the `environment.yml` file: